mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 > **Dependency injection** is one form of the broader technique of [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control).
 A client who wants to call some services should not have to know how to construct those services.
 > -- <cite><a href="https://en.wikipedia.org/wiki/Dependency_injection">Wikipedia</a></cite>

-In short when an object needs another object it should be handed to the object it needs.
+In short. when an object needs another object it should be handed to the object it needs.

 Why would you need dependency injection?
-Lets take a look at a code for a transfer money system:
+Lets take a look at the code for a transfer money system:

 There is the `MoneyTransferService` (see [Listing 1](#listing1)) which has a single method to transfer money from one account to another.
 The business logic is implemented in a base class `AbstractMoneyTransferService` (see [Listing 2](#listing2)).